awsdocs/aws-cdk-guide/v1/assets.md

 ## AWS CloudFormation resource metadata<a name="assets_cfn"></a>

 **Note**
 This section is relevant only for construct authors\.
 In certain situations, tools need to know that a certain CFN resource is using a local asset\.
 For example, you can use the AWS SAM CLI to invoke Lambda functions locally for debugging purposes\.
-See [SAM CLI](sam.md) for details\.
+See [AWS SAM integration](sam.md) for details\.

 To enable such use cases, external tools consult a set of metadata entries on AWS CloudFormation resources:
 + `aws:asset:path` – Points to the local path of the asset\.